 Adapted Physical Activity for Kids

-UCalgary Active Living is a founding partner of the Calgary Adapted Hub powered by Jumpstart.
+UCalgary Active Living is a founding partner of the Calgary Adapted Hub and Jumpstart supports this program as a community partner.
 As part of this partnership the Calgary Adapted Hub is completing a research study to understand the impact programs, such as our summer camp, have on the physical activity, participation, quality of life, and the overall health and wellbeing of our registrants.
 You can learn more about the Camps & Programs Research Study and the Calgary Adapted Hub by clicking on the links.
 Our study has been approved by the University of Calgary Conjoint Health Research Ethics Board (REB18-0292).
 After you register for this camp a qualified member of the research team will contact you to provide you more information about the study so you may make an informed decision about whether you wish to participate in the research.
 If you have any questions about this research opportunity please feel free to contact our Research and Knowledge Translation Coordinator Leticia Janzen at 403.955.5736 or email@example.com.